 Explaining Clarity Grades: Beyond The Letters and Numbers

-Evaluate its relief and whether it’s eye-visible.
-If an inclusion is eye-visible it does not automatically mean a stone is graded “Included.”
-The other five factors are considered.
-An IF diamond can have no inclusions and only insignificant blemishes under 10X magnification.
-If a pinpoint is visible through the pavilion, the diamond usually receives a VVS1, unless the pinpoint is visible through the crowns, and it receives a VVS2.
-When an inclusion is larger than a minute, the clarity grade can typically go no higher than VS1.
-Below VS1, combinations of factors set the grade.
+When a diamond is graded as Internally Flawless, it will no inclusions at all.
+If a pinpoint is visible through the pavilion, the diamond usually receives a VVS1 diamond clarity grading, unless the pinpoint is visible through the crowns, in which case it would receive a VVS2 grading.
+When an inclusion is larger, the clarity grade can typically go no higher than VS1.
+Below VS1, it becomes harder to predict the clarity grade as the varying combinations of the 5 factors determine the grade.

 Wet grading is the technique used by GIA graders.
 They use a wet sponge or brush with a little soap to wipe the surface of the diamond to remove dust and surface reflections.
 Soap is used to prevent water from collecting on the diamond in the form of beads, which would distort the image.
 After the initial face-up impression of the diamond, grades will then check the condition of the culet by looking through the table.
 If the culet is chipped, the diamond will not be graded as Internally Flawless because chipping is considered a form of imperfection.